 What is the difference between IMS and VoLTE?

 The fundamental difference of VoLTE compared to VoIP is that VoLTE requires a QoS component.
 Voice packets for VoIP get sent along with Internet nodes and are treated no differently than any other data.

 While the VoLTE uses IMS and a separate radio frequency to help maintain the quality of the VoLTE transmission.

 Unfortunately, IMS Service Has Stopped

-“Unfortunately IMS Service Has Stopped”, this is a quite common IMS service error on Samsung mobiles like Samsung S6, Samsung S7, Samsung S8, and other Samsung mobiles.
+“Unfortunately IMS Service Has Stopped”, is a quite common IMS service error on Samsung mobiles like Samsung S6, Samsung S7, Samsung S8, and other Samsung mobiles.

 As there is not a single explained reason behind Android causing the “Unfortunately IMS Service Has Stopped” error.
 It’s obvious, there will not be a simple and single solution to fix the IMS service error on Android smartphones.

 Luckily, you can read and apply some fixes to solve the Unfortunately IMS Service Has Stopped error on your Samsung and other Android smartphones.

 How to Fix Unfortunately IMS Service Has Stopped